leapmotion/os-controls/src/components/library/README.md

   track OpenGL server state and prevent redundant server state changes) is contrary to one of the main design principles of the Components lib (drop-in capability).
 - Create GLMesh and factor out of PrimitiveGeometry.
-- Abstracted version of GLMaterial that is similar to the design of GLVertexBuffer, but does initialization of the material at runtime (parallel to the concept of shaders being compiled and linked at runtime).
+- Abstracted version of GLMaterial that is similar to the design of VertexBuffer, but does initialization of the material at runtime (parallel to the concept of shaders being compiled and linked at runtime).
 - Ensure that all types of uniforms can be set via Shader (in particular, arrays and structures of uniforms).